 - 5.1.
 The relevant provisions regarding the Members' Code of Conduct are contained in Sections 49-52 of the Local Government Act 2000 and Regulations made by the Secretary of State. - 5.2.
-As Monitoring Officer, I am satisfied that both the Standards Committee and I have sufficient resources to undertake our statutory functions.
+The Monitoring Officer is satisfied that both the Standards Committee and he have sufficient resources to undertake our statutory functions.